Player Profile: Joey Votto

 Franklin Wristbands (Not what Votto wears!)

-If in some alternate universe, the MLB decided today (6.25.12) to start all over and hold a league-wide draft where all players were available, the Canadian-born, 28 year-old Joey Votto might garner some interest as the number one pick.
-Already an MVP and a Gold Glove first basemen, Votto is currently leading the league in the following categories: doubles, walks, OBP, Slugging %, total bases, and intentional BBs.
-Votto is as complete a hitter as there is in the league, and his swing is just about flawless.
+Already an MVP and a Gold Glove first basemen, Votto is as complete a player as there is in the league, and his swing is just about flawless.
 Not only will he compete for batting titles for years to come, but also home run and RBI titles.
 He’s one of the very few legitimate Triple Crown threats in the Bigs today.

 Joey Votto’s bat is a 34-inch/32 oz.
 Louisville Slugger M356.
 On a side note—I was watching the game today and obviously paying close attention to Votto’s hands to be sure of his gloves, but I did realize something non-equipment related but was still a good lesson for amateur players: Votto was choked up about an inch-and-a-half versus Yovani Gallardo.
 This is a guy who Votto has hit extremely well in his career.
 It just goes to show you that even the best power hitters in the world value bat-control.